teaguestockwell/fullstack-template/README.md

 ## Features

-- Static, Server Side, and Client side rendering with Next.js.
-Static pages /feedback can server by a CDN for lightning fast initial loads and server side rendered pages like: /feedback/[gameSessionId]/edit remove a loading state from the client for a better user experience.
+- Static, Server Side, and Client side rendering with Next.js. / is statically rendered during build time and can be server by a CDN for lightning fast initial loads. /feedback is client side rendered with server state using react query, and /feedback/[gameSessionId]/edit is rendered on the server to remove a loading state from the client for a better user experience.

 - Users may submit a 1-5 rating with an emoji plus a comment for each session.
 Multiple players can submit feedback for the same session, but a single player may only submit one feedback per session.